-Seeing is Believing has impacted the lives of 11mn people by providing essential and quality eye care to some of the poorest communities through the 92 Vision Centres (VCs) across 10 states. helped fund people for operations refraction error Over 150,000 pairs of spectacles distributed More than 6,000 community health workers trained
+Seeing is Believing has impacted the lives of 11mn people by providing essential and quality eye care to some of the poorest communities through the 92 Vision Centres (VCs) across 10 states.
+We have helped fund cataract people for operations refraction error Over 150,000 pairs of spectacles distributed More than 6.000 community health workers trained

-US\$800,000 SiB's first historic agreement with a longstanding Private Bank client Co-funded by Brii Health Care & Research Centre, (BHRC) and Standard Chartered Bank, implemented by the esteemed Dr. Shroff's Charity Eye Hospital; the project has impacted over 69,000 people, since 2014 in Vrindavan, Mathura.
-SiB partnership with Queen Elizabeth Diamond Jubilee Trust

-We've joined forces with The Queen Elizabeth Diamond Jubilee Trust to eliminate avoidable blindness.
+US\$800,000 Co-funded by Brii Health Care & Research Centre (BHRC) and Standard Chartered Bank, implemented by the esteemed Dr. Shroff's Charity Eye Hospital; the project has impacted over 69,000 people, since 2014 in Vrindavan Mathura SiB partnership with Queen Elizabeth Diamond Jubilee Trust We've joined forces with The Queen Elizabeth Diamond Jubilee Trust to eliminate avoidable blindness.
 The bank has Pledged US\$5mn which will be used to address Retinopathy of Prematurity (ROP), in partnership with Public Health Foundation of India (PHFI) and Government of India.
 Providing a gateway to financial freedom SiB Vision centers in Delhi are completely managed by women.
 Since 2010, 50 women with 10+2 education from different vocations have been trained into qualified mid-level health care professionals.